MaudeCharmetant/skymodel/paper/paper.md

 # Summary
-%must be for non-specialists and less than 1000 words long.

 `skymodel` is a Python package that generates high-resolution ($p_{size}\approx 0.86'$) full-sky maps in the HEALPix [@Healpy_2005] format that include various components of